 - Kangaroo Lake is a campground and day-use area beside a beautiful high mountain lake that can usually be accessed by vehicle during the months of May-October.
 Wheelchair accessible features include 2 fully accessible campsites, bathrooms, a paved trail down to the lake including a concrete ramp down to the lake’s edge, and a fishing platform.
 This area has great fishing and is very popular.

 - Taylor Lake Trailhead: Wheelchair access into the wilderness is VERY uncommon but at Taylor Lake Trailhead it’s possible.
 The road is partly paved going up to the trailhead and the parking lot is paved with an accessible vault toilet.
 The trail surface is hard-packed dirt that has a very gentle slope but there are some roots that may be hard to get over without some assistance.
 The trail ends at a grassy meadow at the edge of the lake.
 Camping, fishing, and day use are allowed here and the road is generally snow free from June-October.

 - Juanita Lake is a developed campground and day-use area with a paved trail that circles the lake.
 There are accessible fishing platforms, bathrooms, picnic tables, and campsites.
 It’s a great place to camp or spend a few hours fishing during the summer or fall.

-- Tree of Heaven is a campground and a popular river access.
-The campground has hard packed surfaces and an accessible toilet.
-Near the river there is a paved trail with a concrete ramp to the river.
+- Tree of Heaven is a campground and popular river access.
+The campground has hard-packed surfaces and an accessible toilet.
+Near the river, there is a paved trail with a concrete ramp to the river.
 There is year-round access.